Fedict/dcattools/README.md

 ## Data

 Only interested in the result ?
-The N-Triples and XML files (DCAT-AP-ish) used to update data.gov.be can be found in the [dcat repository](https://github.com/fedict/dcat)
+The N-Triples and XML files (DCAT-AP) used to update data.gov.be can be found in the [dcat repository](https://github.com/fedict/dcat)

 ## Overview of the tools